stewart-ritchie-ps/learning-nginx/getting-started.md

 ## Installing a file editor

 Docker images are very bare, so we need to install a file editor.
 Start by updating the package list.
-Then, install an editor. _Nano_ is a good choice for beginners but _vim_ tends to be used more commonly.
+Then, install an editor. _Nano_ is a good choice for beginners but _Vim_ tends to be used more commonly.

 ```
 apt-get update